prismicio/prismic-gatsby/README.md

 For full documentation, see each plugin's package.

-- [**gatsby-source-prismic**](https://github.com/prismicio/gatsby/tree/main/packages/gatsby-source-prismic): Gatsby source plugin for building websites using Prismic as a data source
+- [**gatsby-source-prismic**](https://github.com/prismicio-community/prismic-gatsby-early-access/tree/main/packages/gatsby-source-prismic): Gatsby source plugin for building websites using Prismic as a data source
-- [**gatsby-plugin-prismic-previews**](https://github.com/prismicio/gatsby/tree/main/packages/gatsby-plugin-prismic-previews): Gatsby plugin for integrating client-side Prismic Previews
+- [**gatsby-plugin-prismic-previews**](https://github.com/prismicio-community/prismic-gatsby-early-access/tree/main/packages/gatsby-plugin-prismic-previews): Gatsby plugin for integrating client-side Prismic Previews

-## How to Contribute
+## Contributing

 Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Prismic developer community!